CedarvilleCS/cyberops/README.md

 the README of which has excessive documentation.
 Recommended reading also includes [this article](https://medium.com/javascript-inside/an-introduction-into-lenses-in-javascript-e494948d1ea5).
-I apologize for using this pattern if you find it to esoteric to be productive.
+We apologize for using this pattern if you find it to esoteric to be productive.
-I found it to be pretty helpful, and it allowed me to make a lot of modifications quite easily.
+We found it to be pretty helpful, and it allowed us to make a lot of modifications quite easily.
 When working at such a high-level of abstraction, you don't often see code break in odd ways, which is always a pleasant feeling.